electrocucaracha/electrocucaracha.github.io/_drafts/test-driven-development-v2.md

 implementation which is later refactored.

-This methodology has proved great results reducing the number of errors and helping teams to be focused on the implemention of the minimal code to capa only the code necessary for working, but I consider that its scope can be increased it.
+This methodology has proved great results reducing the number of errors and helping teams to be focused on the implementation of the minimal code to capa only the code necessary for working, but I consider that its scope can be increased it.
 Instead of only focusing on provide Unit Test during